modularml/max/examples/inference/bert-c-torchscript/README.md

 bash run.sh
 ```

-## Scripts Included
+## Scripts included

-- `pre-process.py`
+- `pre-process.py`: Prepares an example input and saves the pre-processed input
+to a local directory, for use use in the `main.c` program.
+Example:

+    ```sh
+    python3 pre-process.py --text "Paris is the [MASK] of France."
+    ```

-    Loads the generated output, post-processes it, and outputs the prediction.
+- `post-process.py`: Loads the generated output, post-processes it, and outputs
-    Usage: `python3 pre-process.py --text <masked text>`

-- `post-process.py`
-    Loads the generated output, post-processes it, and outputs the prediction.
+the prediction.
+Example:

-    Usage: `python3 post-process.py`.
+    ```sh
+    python3 post-process.py
+    ```

 ## Building the example

 This example uses CMake.
-To build the executable, please use the following commands:
+To build the executable, please use the following
+commands:

 ```sh
 export MAX_PKG_DIR=`modular config max.path`